 5. Personal follow-up

 a.
 Everyone needs to take time for themselves.
-See tips on how to maintain good mental health and self-care in the article Self-care is important for all teens.
+See tips on how to maintain good mental health and self-care in the article The Importance of Mental Health.

 b.
 For another conversation on mental health, view Kiwanis International’s Lunch with a Leader featuring a question-and-answer session on mental health from psychiatrist Jessica Chaudhary.